Augustus P. Gardner

 Augustus Peabody Gardner (November 5, 1865 – January 14, 1918) was an American military officer and Republican Party politician from Massachusetts.
 He represented the North Shore region in the Massachusetts Senate and United States House of Representatives in the early 20th century.
 Through his marriage to Constance Lodge, Gardner was the son-in-law of Henry Cabot Lodge.

 Early life and education

 Gardner was born in Boston, Massachusetts, on November 5, 1865, to Joseph Peabody Gardner and Harriet Sears Amory.
 He was the descendant of Thomas Gardner.

 His mother died in 1865.
-After his father died in 1875, Augustus and his two brothers were informally adopted by his uncle John Lowell Gardner II and John's wife Isabella Stewart Gardner.
+After his father died in 1875, Augustus and his two brothers were informally adopted by his uncle John Lowell Gardner II and John's wife, noted art collector and philanthropist Isabella Stewart Gardner.

 He graduated from Harvard University in 1886.
 He studied law at Harvard Law School but never practiced, instead devoting himself to the management of his estate.

 On June 14, 1892, Gardner married Constance Lodge, daughter of then-Representative and soon-to-be Senator Henry Cabot Lodge at Saint Anne's Church in Nahant, Massachusetts.